NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### Output File Names

 The output file names used by Meep, e.g. for HDF5 files, are automatically prefixed by the input variable `filename-prefix`.
-If `filename-prefix` is `""` (the default), however, then Meep constructs a default prefix based on the current ctl file name with `".ctl"` replaced by `"-"`: e.g. `tst.ctl` implies a prefix of `"tst-"`.
+If `filename-prefix` is `""` (the default), however, then Meep constructs a default prefix based on the current ctl file name with `".ctl"` replaced by `"-"`: e.g. `test.ctl` implies a prefix of `"test-"`.
 You can get this prefix by running:

 **`(get-filename-prefix)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;